 Bows have been a survival tool of choice throughout the history of the human race.
 This is no different today.
-A good survival bow can help you hunt and survive, or be used to simply shoot at targets, if you prefer.
+A good survival bow can help you hunt and survive or be used to shoot at targets if you prefer.

-Today’s bows have all the strength of those that were used way back in time.
-However, they also benefit from the use of modern materials, such as fiberglass.
+Today’s bows have all the strength of those used way back in time.
+However, they also benefit from using modern materials, such as fiberglass.
 This makes them more durable than the survival bows of the past.

 Best Survival Bow Reviewed and Rated